 The QoS applications allow for a carrier broadband speed test to occur every five minutes, or at user-selected points.
 As the application requires remaining in the same location until the test completes, and does not produce accurate results if traveling above 25 mph, QoS recommended selecting random test point locations to run the application throughout the region.
+The pilot speed test point layer contained 189 speed test locations in Marion, Monongalia and Preston Counties, and was tested using the AT&T and nTelos networks.
+These points were initially chosen by using a three mile grid overlaid over the three counties and then randomly placing a point within each grid.
+It was determined that it was not necessary to verify that many points for the final project.
+The final speed test point layer contained 29 points throughout Doddridge, Harrison, Marion, Monongalia, Preston and Taylor Counties.
 L.R.
 Kimball chose random points in populated areas as a test of the broadband speeds in submitted coverage areas.
-The initial speed test point layer contained 36 speed test locations in Region 1.
+The final 29 points were tested using the AT&T, nTelos, US Cellular and Verizon networks.